 Not in Thienemann (1856) + Stillfried (1876), Weigel, Art Stock Catalog, pts.
 I-XXVIII (1838/57; more than 1000 R.-sheets of the engraved/etched work), Coppenrath Collection (1889/90), R. collection at Wawra (1890; besides 234 drawings 600 prints), Reich auf Biehla Collection (1894; “Of all [R. collections on the market] since long time there is none standing comparison even approximately with the present one in respect of completeness and quality … especially the rarities and undescribed sheets present in great number”; 1266 sheet plus 470 duplicates + 20 drawings), R. catalogue Helbing (1900; 1554 nos.), R. list Rosenthal (1940; 444 nos.).

 According to Schwarz “reverse copy after Coypel ‘Mad. de ** (Mouchy) en habit de Bal’, engraved by L. Surugue” (in that case supposedly more correctly in reverse after Surugue and thus again in the same direction as Coypel as the mask rests in the right hand). – Identical with Thieme-Becker’s (Charles-Antoine Coypel, 1694 Paris 1752, vol. VIII, p.
 28/I) “‘Mme de Mombay’ (pastel, engraved by Surugue)”?
-Nagler (1848), Pierre Louis Surugue, Paris 1717 – 1771, no. 4 with the addition in parentheses “Mouchy” as taken over by Schwarz, nevertheless adding “Some believe the lady is Mme. de Pompadour”.
+Nagler (1848), Pierre Louis Surugue, Paris 1717 – 1771, no. 4 with the addition in parentheses “Mouchy” as adopted by Schwarz, nevertheless adding “Some believe the lady is Mme. de Pompadour”.
 Anyhow, so Thieme-Becker, “(Coypel) co-worked at the decorations of the palace at Versailles, the chambers of Maria Lesczynskas and Mad. de Pompadour”.

 To the opinion here, however, the real origin, as it should have been realized by Ridinger, too, may be more complex and leading back to Antoine Watteau (Valenciennes 1684 – Nogent-sur-Marne 1721).
 And here to the “Coquettes” in Petersburg of about 1714/15 published shortly before 1731 in the Recueil Jullienne with calling in of “The Italian Comedy” in Berlin of about 1718 reproduced for the Recueil in 1734 (see G 29 + G 65 with [comparative] illustrations in the Watteau Exhibition Catalogue by Morgan Grasselli + Rosenberg of 1984/85).